gitkraken/git-integration-for-jira-cloud-docs/git-integration-for-jira-cloud/manager-permissions-gij-cloud.md

 &nbsp;

-## Understand Manager Access Levels
+## What each manager access level allows

 ### What Managers Can Do